Correctional Officer

 I saw a fascinating news report on drones now being used to deliver drugs and other contraband over prison walls.
 Have you seen that yourself yet, and what kinds of plans are jails formulating to prevent it?
 Seems diabolical!!

-Asked by candlesugar almost 10 years ago
+Asked by candlesugar over 10 years ago

 Not me personally.
 I retired just a tad over ten years ago, such things were unheard of then.
 Other than the perimeter tower staff keeping their eyes open I am unaware of any specific plans for interdicting drones.
 I am confident that something will be developed, well behind the curve.
 Correctional systems are almost always reactive rather than pro-active.